michael-klein/hookuspocus/README.md

 `on` basically allows you to wrap the existing hook with your own logic.
 You pass it the hook you want to intercept and a callback that will receive whatever arguments are passed to the hook at runtime.

 **Important**: `data.hook` is the original hook function and you should always call this in case you need to perform the normal hook functionality in `on`.
-If you call useReducer, for example, in the above code, you will cause an infinite loop.
+If you call `useReducer`, for example, in the above code, you will cause an infinite loop.

 Incidentally, the above code is now by default provided by hookuspocus in the `onStateChanged` method: